romshark/webwire-go/.github/ISSUE_TEMPLATE/generic-issue.md

 name: Generic Issue
 about: Use this template in exceptional cases, when neither of the other templates suit your issue
+title: ''
+labels: ''
+assignees: ''

 ---

-# Generic Issue
+## Generic Issue

-## Description
 _Describe the problem you're facing using webwire-go or the improvement you're proposing._
-_Please use this template in exceptional cases, when neither of the other templates suit your issue_
+_Please use this template in exceptional cases when neither of the other templates suits your issue_

 ## Environment
 _**Optional section, remove when empty**_<br>